Jonnyauk/Wonderflux/README.md

 **There are lots of ways to use Wonderflux from your child theme:**

 1. Filter the layout values to change the layout configuration at any time (including underlying CSS grid system).

 2. Create a main template file with the same name in your child theme - this will be used instead of the core Wonderflux file.

 3. Create a function with the same name as a core Wonderflux display function in your child theme - this will be used instead of the core Wonderflux function.

-4. Remove a core Wonderflux action in your child theme functions.php file with the remove_action(): remove_action('wf_hook_name','wf_function_name',priority);
+4. Remove a core Wonderflux action in your child theme functions.php file with the remove_action().

 5. Add a filter to change or add to the code Wonderflux outputs.

 6. Use over 100 location-aware hooks to detect what type of content is being viewed and automatically add unique content.

 Still feel the need to hack Wonderflux?
 ----------------------------------------------------------------------